What Are Decentralized Identifiers (DIDs)?

 Key Takeaways: ZK Rollups (Zero-Knowledge Rollups) are a type of Layer 2 scaling solution designed to address scalability limitations on blockchains.
 They significantly enhance transaction processing capacity and efficiency, paving the way for a more robust digital ecosystem.
 ZK Rollups tackle blockchain scalability, reduce fees, speed up transactions, and protect privacy through efficient batch processing […]

-What Are Consensus Mechanisms in Blockchain?
+What Are Smart Contracts on Blockchain?